MikeSPtr/attiny85-LowPower/README.md

 AVR Atmel ATtiny85 Deep Sleep Low Power mode (~0.02µA) with external interrupt on Arduino.

 ### Project Goals
-The main goal of the project is to show how to turn low power sleep mode for ATiny85 in an Arduino environment.
-In the sleep mode ATiny85 consumes ~0.02µA for 3V.
-That's theoretical years of 200mAH CR2032 battery lifetime.

-There are examples showing how to apply low power sleep mode for ATtiny85, e.g. [technoblogy: ATtiny Low Power](http://www.technoblogy.com/show?KX0).
-However, these examples use "Reset" to interrupt sleep mode.
-In this project we use "External Interruption", that allows us to # attiny85-LowPower (0.02µA)

-AVR Atmel ATtiny85 Deep Sleep Low Power mode (~0.02µA) with external interrupt on Arduino.

-### Project Goals
 The main goal of the project is show how to turn low power sleep mode for ATiny85 in an Arduino environment.
 In the sleep mode ATiny85 consumes ~0.02µA for 3V.
 That's theoretical years of 200mAH CR2032 battery lifetime.